Arthur Rimbaud: Cultural legacy

-University of Exeter professor Martin Sorrell argues that Rimbaud was and remains influential in not only literary and artistic circles but political spheres as well, having inspired anti-rationalist revolutions in America, Italy, Russia, and Germany.
-Sorrell praises Rimbaud as a poet whose "reputation stands very high today", pointing out his influence on musicians Jim Morrison, Bob Dylan, Luis Alberto Spinetta and writers Octavio Paz and Christopher Hampton.
+University of Exeter professor Martin Sorrell argues that Rimbaud was and remains influential in not only literary and artistic circles but in political spheres, having inspired anti-rationalist revolutions in America, Italy, Russia, and Germany.
+Sorrell praises Rimbaud as a poet whose "reputation stands very high today", pointing out his influence on musicians Jim Morrison, Bob Dylan, Luis Alberto Spinetta, Patti Smith, and writer Octavio Paz.
+Dylan has referred to Rimbaud multiple times over his career, including in the track "You're Gonna Make Me Lonesome When You Go" (1975, on Blood on the Tracks).